GreaterGoodCorp/SuperHelper/src/SuperHelper/Core/Config/README.md

     * *`core` - Whether to return only the configuration of core CLI*

     * *`module_name` - The name of the module to get configuration*

+3. Function `is_debug() -> bool`

+    This function returns the value of entry `Debug` in the core CLI (when it is first loaded).
+This allows any function to get the value without directly accessing the configuration of core CLI.

+    *Parameters*: *No parameter required*\

+4. Function `load_app_config(config_path: str) -> None`

+    This function is intended for internal use only.
+It takes in the path of the config file, parses the\
+    information to a `Config` instance, and makes it global.

+    This function should only be called once by the core CLI.

+    *Parameters*: *`config_path`: Path to config file*

+5. Function `save_app_config(config_path: str) -> None`

+    This function is intended for internal use only.
+It takes in the path of the config file, dumps the global `Config` object into JSON text, and writes the text to the config file.

+    This function should only be called once by the core CLI.

+    *Parameters*: *`config_path`: Path to config file*